FedySexyVibes/coin-sdk-php/README.md

 ### Store keys in COIN's IAM (Identity and Access Manager)

 - Go to: https://test-portal.coin.nl/iam#/
-    - Access to this site requires a user account that can be requested at [Coin Servicedesk](mailto:servicedesk@coin.nl)
+    - Access to this site requires a user account that can be requested at [Coin Servicedesk](mailto:servicedesk@coin.nl).

 - Select ***consumer name***
 ![alt text](./img/coin_iam_select_consumer.png "Select Consumer")